brianclee-gh/todo_list/README.md

 To Add
 -------
+- Remove lists from left side bar
-- Add new list categories
+-
 - Sort by function (A -> Z, by due date)